this-scott/MMARenders/README.md

-# Posing SMPLX Models
+# 3D Attack Use Visualizer

-Keeping this short for now(will write full docs later)
+This could also be used for other fighters

 ## First Push
 This is for a project in my data visualization class.